sleepingkingstudios/cuprum/DEVELOPMENT.md

 - ::process - shortcut for defining #process
 - ::rescue - `rescue StandardError do ... end`, rescues matched errors in #process
-- chaining methods:
-  - ::chain (::success, ::failure): on #initialize, chains the given command.
-Can be given a command class (if ::new takes no arguments) or a block that returns a command.
 - constructor methods:
   - Programmatically generate a constructor method.
 Raises an error if
     #initialize is defined.
 Automatically sets instance variables on initialize,